Consent Tip Sheets

 - Allow adequate time while the researcher reviews the consent form with subjects.

 - Give subjects the option to take some time between reviewing the consent form with the researcher and actually providing consent for participation.
 Going home to think about it, talking with family and friends, or consulting with their personal physician all may help subjects make a decision.

 - This is particularly important for complex studies, high-risk studies, protected or vulnerable populations and other groups that may experience a comprehension barrier (e.g., subjects with visual impairments; subjects with limited English proficiency).

-(Details: GUIDANCE Consent Key Information and EXAMPLE Key Information)
+(Details: Key Information guidance and Key Information examples)

 The consent process must begin with a concise and focused presentation of the Key Information that a reasonable person would want to know in order to make a decision about whether to participate in research.
 A separate Key Information section is only required if the consent form has more than 2,000 words.

 - What are the main reasons a subject would, or would not, want to enroll?

 - What is the research question and why might it be relevant for the subject?

 - What information about the subject will be collected?
 What activities (procedures) will the subject be asked to do?

 - How will their experience as a research subject in this study differ from treatment they might receive as a patient outside of the study?